During the COVID-19 pandemic, we remain available to our clients. Please don’t hesitate to contact us if you have any questions!

 Arizona has specific areas addressed in jury instructions for compensation.
 The list includes:

-5. Loss of love, care, affection, companionship, and other pleasures of the [marital] [parent-child] relationship.3
+5. Loss of love, care, affection, companionship, and other pleasures of marital or parent/guardian relationships

 1. Stop the phone calls from the other insurance company

-2. Submit your claim to get your vehicle repaired and obtained a rental car
+2. Submit your claim to get your vehicle repaired and obtain a rental car

-3. Request police report and talk to any witnesses
+3. Request a police report and talk to any witnesses

-4. Gather vital evidence to prove who has the fault
+4. Gather vital evidence to prove who is at fault

 5. Find insurance from the at-fault person and any other sources